AgitatedMuffin/Diacritization_Graduation_Project/README.md

 - `DatasetDict()` : Creates a dictionary of datasets, please use this instead of a normal dictionary as it includes a lot more usable functionss
 - `DataCollatorForLanguageModeling()` : This is the main class we try to change, it fills a tensor the same shape of inputs with a prpability 0->1.
 Then applies a Bernolli function to the tensor.
 This produces a new boolean tensor with random True values at different indeces.
 Before it applies the bernolli function it reduces the probability of the indices of special_tokens to zero.
 We make use of this by reducing the probability of letters as well to zero.
 - `create_diacritization_variants()` : Creates a random number of variants of any string with randomly stripped diacritizations.
 Each new variant is more stripped down.
+- `encode()` : Takes in a string and returns input_ids and attention_mask.
+These values are then used as inputs for the model.

 ### The model
 - `RobertaForMaskedLM()` : Creates an instance of Roberta model that extends nn.module from pytorch, you can call the class using